qubic/docs.qubic.org/docs/overview/team-and-founder.md

 - Providing scientific backing for Qubic's claims to attract significant investment

 By incorporating a scientific advisory board, Qubic aims to bridge the gap between cutting-edge blockchain technology and academic rigor, ensuring that its innovations are grounded in sound scientific principles.

+### Steering Committee (SteCo)

+The Steering Committee (SteCo) is a governance body within the Qubic ecosystem that plays a vital role in guiding the project's development and ensuring that the community's interests are represented in key decisions.
+Key responsibilities of the SteCo include:

+- Managing and allocating resources from the ecosystem fund
+- Defining and implementing the strategic vision for Qubic
+- Acting as a bridge between the core development team and the wider Qubic community
+- Overseeing various aspects of the project, including governance, technology development, marketing efforts, and operational improvements

+The SteCo provides regular updates to the community and conducts strategy workshops to refine the project's direction and address emerging challenges or opportunities.